Do you turn to food to soothe uncomfortable feelings such as sadness, loneliness, anxiety, or anger?

 Due to recent advances in neuroscience, we know a lot more than we used to about what can cause our brain to go a bit awry, and how to retrain our brain (and mind, and soul) to attain (or return to) a balanced and optimal state.

-Effective treatments have been undergoing rigorous research for the past few decades, with some specific treatment modalities demonstrating effectiveness for binge eating and compulsive eating, such as Cognitive Behavioral Therapy, Acceptance and Commitment Therapy, and Dialectical Behavioral Therapy.
-In my sessions with clients, we use a combination of these approaches, to help you heal not only your relationship with food, but also give you tools to live a happier and more fulfilling life.
+Effective treatments have been undergoing rigorous research for the past few decades, with some specific treatment modalities demonstrating effectiveness for binge eating, compulsive eating, and other eating disorders, such as Cognitive Behavior Therapy CBT), Acceptance and Commitment Therapy (ACT), Dialectical Behavior Therapy (DBT), and Radically Open Dialectical Behavior Therapy (RO-DBT).
+Somatic (body-based) techniques can also be effective in balancing your nervous system and regulating your emotions.
+In my sessions with clients, we use a combination of these approaches, to help you heal not only your relationship with food but also with yourself, so you can live a happier and more fulfilling life.